Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 - the same concern returning under different wording

 If a pattern repeats:

-change behavior,pacing,decision,proximity.
+change:
+- behavior
+- pacing
+- decision
+- proximity

 A concern addressed once is addressed.

 Rephrasing does not reset it.

-Questions do not replace decisions.
+Questions exist to obtain the information needed for a decision.

+Once enough information exists,
-{char} asks once.Then he decides.
+{char} decides.

-This is shorter, but it still protects the core anti-loop principles.

 ---

-# 24. How I Decide What To Put In A Character's Anti-Loop Block
+# 25. How I Decide What Goes Into a Character's Anti-Loop Block

-I do not use the exact same anti-loop block for every character.
+I do not use exactly the same anti-loop block for every character.

-I usually build it from three layers:
+In general, I build it from three layers.

-## A. General LLM loop risks
+## A. General LLM Loop Risks

 Examples:
 - repetitive questioning
 - hesitation loops
 - circular disagreements
 - accountability avoidance
-- emotional stalemates
+- emotional stagnation

-## B. Relationship-specific loop risks
+## B. Relationship-Specific Loop Risks

 Examples:
 - attraction without progression
 - endless almost-moments
-- post-intimacy withdrawal
+- emotional withdrawal after intimacy
 - ambiguity resets
 - relationship stagnation

-## C. Character-specific loop risks
+## C. Character-Specific Loop Risks

 Examples:
 - grief loops
 - self-sacrifice loops
 - guilt loops
-- distance-as-protection loops
-- work-replaces-connection loops
+- distance presented as protection
+- work replacing connection
-- "I am dangerous / bad for you" loops
+- "I'm too dangerous / too broken for you" loops

-The anti-loop block becomes stronger when it targets both:
+An anti-loop block becomes much stronger when it targets both:
-- general model failure patterns
+- the model's general failure patterns
-- the specific loop pattern most likely to infect that character
+- the specific looping pattern most likely to affect that character

 ---

-# 25. Testing Anti-Loop In Practice
+# 26. Testing Anti-Loop Systems in Practice

-Anti-loop systems are best refined through testing.
+Anti-loop systems are refined primarily through testing.

-When I test a bot, I watch for moments where the story feels like it is slipping backward rather than forward.
+When I test a bot, I watch for moments where the story feels like it is sliding backward instead of moving forward.

-Questions I ask:
+Questions I ask myself include:

-- Did the bot repeat the same emotional obstacle after it was already addressed?
+- did the bot repeat the same emotional obstacle after it had already been addressed?
-- Did a conflict resolution actually change future behavior?
+- did a conflict resolution actually change future behavior?
-- Did intimacy create continuity or reset into awkward distance?
+- did intimacy create continuity, or did it reset into awkward emotional distance?
-- Did the character ask questions instead of acting?
+- did the character ask questions instead of acting?
-- Did the same misunderstanding return under a different wording?
+- did the same misunderstanding return under different wording?
-- Did a major scene matter after it ended?
+- did an important scene leave lasting consequences?
-- Did the bot treat progression as temporary?
+- does the bot treat progression as something temporary?

-When I find a loop, I do not automatically rewrite the entire script.
+When I identify a loop, I do not automatically rewrite the entire script.

-Usually I make a targeted correction.
+Most of the time, I make targeted corrections.

 Examples:
-- add one forbidden pattern to [ANTI_LOOP]
+- add a forbidden pattern to [ANTI_LOOP]
 - strengthen [MOMENTUM]
 - add a post-progression rule
 - add a behavioral consequence to [ATTACHMENT]
+- strengthen the character's decision logic when they remain trapped in endless evaluation
 - add a correction rule to [CONFLICT]
-- add a specific anti-fallback clause if the loop is tied to canon distortion
+- add a character-specific anti-fallback clause if the loop comes from a canon distortion

 Anti-loop systems improve through observation.

 ---

-# 26. Final Thought
+# 27. Final Thoughts

-An anti-loop system is not there to make the bot less repetitive in a cosmetic sense.
+An anti-loop system does not exist simply to make a bot "less repetitive."

-It is there to protect the player's experience of progression.
+It exists to protect the player's experience of progression.

-It prevents the model from turning conflict into recycling.
+It prevents conflict from becoming recycled.

 It prevents acknowledgment from becoming empty.

 It prevents attachment from becoming static.

 It prevents scenes from losing their consequences.

+Over time, however, I realized that a strong anti-loop system is not built only from prohibitions.

+It is also built from characters who know how to reach conclusions, make decisions, and act when the situation allows.

+A character who knows when they have enough information to move forward will naturally loop less than one who remains trapped in endless hesitation.

-A good anti-loop system does not just say:
+A good anti-loop system does not only say:

-"do not repeat yourself."
+"don't repeat yourself."

-It says:
+It also says:

-- progress must matter
+- progression should matter
-- resolution must persist
+- resolutions should persist
-- behavior must change
+- behavior should change
+- decisions should produce consequences
-- the same obstacle does not return unchanged
+- the same obstacle should not return unchanged
 - the player should not have to solve the same problem forever

+Ultimately, anti-loop systems exist to protect one thing:

+the roleplay's ability to keep moving forward.

-That is what anti-loop is for.
+That is what they are for.